pampeanobtc/fizzbuzz/README.md

 The current application solves the fizzbuzz game's requirement, using the following technicalities:
 - Clean Architecture on Net 6 for the backend with CQRS
 - Angular for the frontend app

+To run the backend on docker:
+docker build -t fizzbuzzapi -f fizzbuzz-backend/src/Services/FizzBuzz/FizzBuzz.API/Dockerfile ./fizzbuzz-backend to run the frontend on docker: docker build -t fizzbuzzapp -f fizzbuzz-frontend/Dockerfile ./fizzbuzz-frontend

+to run all with docker compose: docker-compose up -d